AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-flushing.md

 Inside the `.vhost` and `_farm.any` files we configure a document root directive to specify where the cache is located and where to store / serve files from when a request from an end user comes in.

-If you were to run the following command on your dispatcher server you'd start finding `.stat` files
+If you were to run the following command on your Dispatcher server you'd start finding `.stat` files

 ```
 $ find /mnt/var/www/html/ -type f -name ".stat"
 ```

-Here is a diagram of how this file structure will look when you've got items in the cache and have had a flush request sent and processed by the dispatcher module
+Here is a diagram of how this file structure will look when you've got items in the cache and have had a flush request sent and processed by the Dispatcher module

 ![statfiles mixed with content and dates shown with stat levels shown](assets/disp-flushing/dispatcher-statfiles.png "dispatcher-statfiles")